Buying Subject to an Existing Loan

 In a subject to transaction, neither the seller nor the buyer tells the existing lender that the seller has sold the property and the buyer is now making the payments.
 The buyer did not obtain the bank's permission to take over the loan.
 Lenders put special verbiage into their mortgages and trust deeds that give the lender the right to accelerate the loan in the event of alienation.

-Do banks call these loans due and payable upon transfer?
-It depends.
+Not every bank will call a loan due and payable upon transfer.
 In certain situations, some banks are simply happy that somebody—anybody—is making the payments.
-But the banks do have the right due to the acceleration clause in the mortgage or trust deed.
-That's what makes it a risky situation for a buyer.
+But banks can exercise their right to call a loan due to the acceleration clause in the mortgage or trust deed, which is a risk for the buyer.
 If the buyer can't pay off the loan upon the bank's demand, the bank could initiate foreclosure.

 If a buyer does a loan assumption, the buyer formally assumes the loan with the bank's permission.
 This means the seller's name is removed from the loan, and the buyer qualifies for the loan, just like any other purchase money loan.
 Generally, banks charge the buyer an assumption fee to process a loan assumption, but the fee is much less than the fees to obtain a conventional loan.
 FHA loans allow for a loan assumption but most conventional loans do not.